trk/Mystique/README.md

 Searching data inside this module is limited, because all data storing as a json value on to database.

-Making search operator not important for Mystique field, on search process it will be changed with `%=` operator.
+**Making search:** operator not important for Mystique field, on search process it will be changed with `%=` operator.

 ### Search example
 ```php